TDK74/UC_Build_SDCs_with_GAs_from_scratch/README.md

 - However, this repository contains only the raw Python code from my practice sessions, without any additional dependencies or configurations.
 - As a result, the code may not work immediately without modifications.
 Please keep this in mind when running the scripts.

-Link to the illustrative Youtube video:
+Link to my illustrative Youtube video:
 <https://youtu.be/Wu7IkkJlorQ>